ic-Solutions/advantage-seniors/_pages/services.md

 <p><strong>Are you looking for a Geriatric Counselling?</strong></p>

-<p>Geriatric counselling help individuals and families with issues related to the ageing process as well as the types of care one should receive at-the-fag end of life.
+<p>Geriatric counselling help individuals and families with issues related to the aging process as well as the types of care one should receive at-the-fag end of life.
 Once of the central issues that the elderly patient cope with is loss-impairments in hearing, vision mobility and worsening of overall health.
 As the age advances many individuals also deal with the loss of independence and to some degree dignity.</p>

 <p>Most older people insist that they don't want any help and faculties feel torn about how much to push.
 Our counselling team can listen to your unique story and help you decide what to do, how much to do or when to intervene.</p>